Important notice regarding AsiaTech 2020

 The innovative use of information technology is a key element of success in the global economy.
 How organizations use information technology to address global technology challenges will be explored.

 This course provides the opportunity to see those technologies in action at some of the most successful organizations in the world.
 Students will have free time to explore each city on their own, as well as visit cultural attractions as a group.

 Class size is limited to 30 students.
-Any matriculated undergraduate or graduate student is eligible to apply, including those from other universities.
+Any matriculated undergraduate or graduate student is eligible to apply.